GoogleCloudPlatform/appengine-maven-archetypes-java/hello-endpoints-archetype/src/main/resources/archetype-resources/README.md

 - [Google App Engine Maven plugin][4]

 ## Setup Instructions
-1. Update the value of `application` in `appengine-web.xml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

 1. [Optional]: These sub steps are not required but will enable the "Authenticated Greeting" functionality.